aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `abort_multipart_upload` - (Optional, Type: set, Available since 1.121.2) Specifies the number of days after initiating a multipart upload when the multipart upload must be completed.
 See [`abort_multipart_upload`](#lifecycle_rule-abort_multipart_upload) below.
 * `noncurrent_version_expiration` - (Optional, Type: set, Available since 1.121.2) Specifies when noncurrent object versions expire.
 See [`noncurrent_version_expiration`](#lifecycle_rule-noncurrent_version_expiration) below.
 * `noncurrent_version_transition` - (Optional, Type: set, Available since 1.121.2) Specifies when noncurrent object versions transitions.
 See [`noncurrent_version_transition`](#lifecycle_rule-noncurrent_version_transition) below.
+* `tags` - (Optional, Available since 1.209.0) Key-value map of resource tags.
+All of these tags must exist in the object's tag set in order for the rule to apply.

 `NOTE`: At least one of expiration, transitions, abort_multipart_upload, noncurrent_version_expiration and noncurrent_version_transition should be configured.